Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: conservative systems

-We now propose an alternative approach to derive the free energy potential.
-Our approach is based on a variational principle that --- even in passive systems -- makes no explicit reference to equilibrium states, stationary states, or the free energy function $\FreeEnergy$.
-Nonetheless, this variational principle recovers the usual free energy potential and the EPR in passive systems.
-We extend our variational principle to active systems in the subsequent Section~\ref{sec:variational-active}.
+We now introduce our first set of results.
+Specifically, we show that in conservative systems, the nonequilibrium free energy can be derived from a variational principle that makes no explicit reference to equilibrium states.
+We extend our principle to nonconservative systems in Section~\ref{sec:variational-ctive}.

-Before proceeding, recall from Eq.~\eqref{eq:eprn} that, in both active and passive systems, the EPR can be expressed as the relative entropy between forward and backward fluxes, $\epr=\DD(\jj\Vert\jjR)$.
-This allows us to express the EPR in a variational way, as the solution to the following optimization over reaction observables:
+Before proceeding, recall from Eq.~\eqref{eq:eprn} that the EPR can be expressed as the relative entropy between forward and backward fluxes, $\epr=\DD(\jj\Vert\jjR)$.
+This allows us to express the EPR in a variational way,